 Yes, your goal may be the same, but how can you address these shifts?
 By structuring your SKO event around these shifts, you will be able to reach the evolving needs of the sales team.

 It’s no secret that 80% of information is forgotten within 3 months of learning it.
 (Sales Benchmark Index).
 The reality is, you are going to need to be ready to keep that information fresh for the coming months so that it really sinks deep into the minds of your sales reps.
 As you are developing your SKO content, identify opportunities to remind and refresh information.
-The most primitive of these could be email—and that’s absolutely better than nothing—however, you might also look at the impact of tools that provide contextual training.
-Many Highspot customer achieve this by maintaining their training videos, decks and other internal-facing materials right next to the buyer-facing materials the rep will be sending.
+The most primitive of these could be email — and that’s absolutely better than nothing — but you might also look at the impact of tools that provide contextual training.
+Many Highspot customers achieve this by maintaining their training videos, decks, and other internal-facing materials right next to the buyer-facing materials the rep will be sending.

 We all know plenty of sales reps who rely on each other for tips and best practices.
 And that’s a great thing!
 Don’t think of that as being in opposition to your SKO goals.
 In fact, it’s going to help you succeed.
 Companies are empowering sales reps more than ever before.
-89% of high-performing sales professionals say that empowerment of sales has increased over the past five years—2.1x more so than under-performers, according to Salesforce Research.
+89% of high-performing sales professionals say that empowerment of sales has increased over the past five years — 2.1 times more so than under-performers, according to Salesforce Research.

-Smart sales enablement professionals (including the sales team members and marketers who manage sales enablement), facilitate this knowledge sharing in a sales-friendly way.
-This could be part of your SKO event—sales teams generally love the opportunity to interact as part of the event, and not just sit and listen to speakers on stage.
-Take it one step further after SKO and make this kind of knowledge sharing part of your sales content management and/or sales enablement platform.
-Artificial intelligence ensures that the right content is recommended to the rep, so hard data is diving those decisions—not just anecdotes.
+Smart sales enablement professionals (including the sales team members and marketers who manage sales enablement) facilitate this knowledge-sharing in a sales-friendly way.
+This could be part of your SKO event — sales teams generally love the opportunity to interact as part of the event, and not just sit and listen to speakers on stage.
+Take it one step further after SKO and make this kind of knowledge-sharing part of your sales content management and sales enablement platform.
+Artificial intelligence ensures that the right content is recommended to the rep, so hard data is diving those decisions — not just anecdotes.